-€'000 €'000
+020 000 2019 €'000

-Italian substitute tax asset at beginning of the year 55,130 62,720
+Italian substitute tax asset at beginning of the year 49, 727 55,130

-Recovery through exit taxes (6,536) (7,212)
+Recovery through exit taxes (6, 001) (6,536)

-Change in asset discounting 1,133 (379)
+Change in asset discounting - 1,133

-Payable in respect of current year - -

-49,727 55,130
+43, 725 49,727

 The key factors which determine the amount of asset discounting are the face value of the asset, the expected timing of the recoveries and the discount rate applied.
+There was no change in the discount in 2020 due the level of unrealised gains in the relevant polices as well as a largely negative discount rate curve.
 The decrease in the discount during 2019 was due to a decrease in the expected recovery period mainly due to positive investment performance as well as a decrease in the discount rate.
-The increase in the discount in 2018 was due to an increase in the expected recovery period mainly due to negative investment performance.

-The Company is not required to make a payment in respect of 2019 due to a cap on the overall level of the asset and an offset relating to the payment made 5-years prior.
+The Company is not required to make a payment in respect of 2020 due to a cap on the overall level of the asset and an offset relating to the payment made 5-years prior.